sarahciston/codingcare/posts/guide.md

 ### Learn together

+"[I remember people were asking me how I did it.
+And I got to do some whiteboarding and explain bit shifting and how to do operations in color.
+And I don't think I fully understand what I was saying.
+But] it's a really fun experience to teach and learn, and teach and learn at the same time, and feel like we are all - like there wasn't any lesson, plan, or anything."
+{: .quote }

+–Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science, USC {: .quote .attrib }

 Teaching others helps us learn.
 In our practice at Code Collective, we co-work, co-teach, and co-learn.
 These practices combine seamlessly and simultaneously.
 When I'm explaining to someone how something works that I think I understand, I find new ways to understand it better.
 When I am asked a question I don't know the answer to, I find new opportunities to learn together.
 Teaching *is* learning and learning *is* teaching.
 And co-working cooperatively facilitates both.

->"There was beginner student who had trouble with code, and I think it was Katherine who helped.
+"There was beginner student who had trouble with code, and I think it was Katherine who helped.
 I remember seeing seeing that kind of troubleshooting, debugging.
 Being able to see the mentorship between between people was a really powerful thing for me to see."
+{: .quote .attrib }

->>—Samir Ghosh, they/them, PhD student, UC Santa Cruz; former assistant director, USC Ahmanson Lab
+—Samir Ghosh, they/them, PhD student, UC Santa Cruz; former assistant director, USC Ahmanson Lab {: .quote .attrib }

 This requires a bit of humbleness and "wayfinding" (exploring, birdwalking, pathfinding) together.
 This requires openness to collaboration and sharing, instead of competition or perfectionism.
 All this requires some mutual trust and is built over time, of course.

->"working with people takes a certain amount of mastery.
+"working with people takes a certain amount of mastery.
 And it's like a separate skill that you do need to develop that I think most people do not teach."
+{: .quote }

->>–Ada Toydemir, they/them, MS Computer Science, USC
+–Ada Toydemir, they/them, MS Computer Science, USC
+{: .quote .attrib }

 <div class="play-along box" markdown="1">